rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

 192.168.126.51 - - [25/Nov/2021:08:33:15 -0500] "HEAD / HTTP/1.1" 200 - "-" "curl/7.61.1"
 ```

-If we moved the workload to another node, we will receive another source IP totally different, and this is not friendly for traditional firewall systems, to add whitelistings or firewall rules to identify and control our workloads requests / egress traffic.
+If we moved the workload to another node, we would receive a totally different source IP, and this is not friendly for traditional firewall systems that need to add whitelisting or firewall rules to identify and control our workloads' requests / egress traffic.

 ## 4. Egress IP with OpenShift OVN Kubernetes